MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Ask
  - If player return, will he return to same event or can return to different event
+ - I have updated auto assign logic for random assign, you did not notice the button below the net

  curl -i -N  \